-A list of current/proposed deepwater port projects is provided below in Table 3.
-This list is not meant to be all-inclusive; see https://www.maritime.dot.gov/ports/deepwater-ports-and-licensing/approved-applications for more information.
+A list of current/proposed deepwater port projects is provided below.
+This list is not meant to be all-inclusive.
 One project with a licensing decision that may be imminent is seeking to export LNG from a proposed floating facility in the West Cameron block 167.
-The applicant has received a Department of Energy (DOE) grant of authority to export LNG from this location to Free Trade Agreement Nations and has actively pursued permission to export LNG to Non-Free Trade Nations.
-MARAD published the license application for this proposed facility in the Federal Register on July 16, 2015, (Docket Number: USCG-2015-0472) and issued its Record of Decision approving the license application, subject to conditions, on March 13, 2017.2

-Bidders and lessees also are advised to review and monitor U.S. DOT MARAD sources, such as MARAD records of decision and port licenses, for relevant deepwater port application information to assess safety zones, no anchoring zones, avoidance areas, recommended routes, and other ships' routing measures that could prevent or otherwise impact oil and gas operations around both existing and proposed deepwater port locations.
+That applicant has received a Department of Energy grant of authority to export LNG from this location to Free Trade Agreement Nations1 and is actively seeking permission to export LNG to Non-Free Trade Nations.2 MARAD published the license application for this proposed facility in the Federal Register on July 16, 2015, (Docket Number: USCG-2015-0472) and issued its Record of Decision approving the license application, subject to conditions, on March 13, 2017.3 Bidders and lessees also are advised to review, and monitor for, relevant deepwater port applications, MARAD records of decision, and port licenses to assess safety zones, no anchoring zones, avoidance areas, recommended routes, and other ships' routing measures that could prevent or otherwise impact oil and gas operations on and around both existing and proposed deepwater port locations.
+For more information, contact: